 We provide a friendly and informal yet highly professional environment in which to learn.
 About half of your studies will be undertaken in a partner clinical centre, giving you real life experience to enhance your education.
 Our reputation for high-level engagement is well-founded in the support we give our students, so you can be sure of getting the skills you need to move into the medical imaging field.

 From 2017 the government will cease to provide bursaries for undergraduate NHS courses.
+Students will have access to the standard student support package of tuition fee loans and support for living costs, rather than getting an NHS grant.
 This information is based on the understanding provided by The Council of Deans for Health and may be subject to change as further details are released by the government.

 How we can support you